A Partnership for Uncertain Times features four exceptional South Australian artists working at the intersections of art, science and technology:

 Newmarch Gallery, 16 June to 15 July, 2023

-Featured artist John Blines unfortunately withdraw from the project in late 2022.
+Featured artist John Blines unfortunately withdrew from the project in late 2022.

 A Partnership for Uncertain Times is an Arts South Australia funded collaboration between UniSA (University of South Australia) and ANAT (Australian Network for Art and Technology).